Accent Web Design

 Once you have identified your brand’s personality and values, it’s time to select a colour scheme that accurately reflects and reinforces them.
 Colour plays a powerful role in evoking emotions, setting the tone, and conveying messages.
 Here are some considerations when aligning your colour scheme with your brand:

-• Research Colour Associations: Understand the meanings and associations commonly associated with different colours.
+• Research Colour Associations: Understand the meanings and associations commonly linked with different colours.
 Consider how these align with your brand’s personality and values.
 For example, blue may represent trust and reliability, while green may convey growth and sustainability.

 • Consistency and Recognition: Select a colour palette that is consistent with your existing brand elements, such as your logo or visual identity.
 Consistency in colour usage across your website helps reinforce your brand’s visual identity and enhances user recognition.